LEARN HOW TO QUICKLY BUILD A TIC-TAC-TOE GAME ON WINDOWS USING VISUAL C++

 I mentored, lead and managed many developers in my career and successfully helped ship many products including V 1.0 products like Microsoft Office Communicator ( aka Lync or Skype for Business).
 When I found out about Udemy, I was immediately hooked as a student, but I also wanted to pursue my passion as an instructor as I know that I enjoy teaching and helping others and I think I can make the learning experience fun and easy :)

-As of 2017, I moved to live in the Silicon Valley and decided to be working full-time on creating courses as well as building some cool apps and games in my free time!
+As of 2017, I moved to live in CA and decided to be working full-time on creating courses as well as building some cool apps and games in my free time!

 Looking forward to getting to e-meet and know everyone on Udemy!